redhat-partner-solutions/rhel-sriov-test/sriov/tests/SR_IOV_RandomlyTerminate_DPDK/README.md

 ## Test Case Name: SR-IOV.RandomlyTerminate.DPDK

 ### Objective(s): A robustness test to ensure that randomly killed and restarted testpmd containers recover.
-Permutations are necessary for random termination, random termination with iavf binding, and random termination when resetting the PF.
+Permutations are necessary for random termination and random termination with iavf binding.

 ### Test procedure